Negation and partial axiomatizations of dependence and independence logic revisited: Preliminaries

-Formulas will be evaluated on the usual first-order models over an appropriate signature $\mathcal{L}$.
+Formulas will be evaluated on the usual first-order models over the signature $\mathcal{L}$.
 We will use the same notation $M$ for both a model and its domain, and assume that $M$ has at least two elements.
-Let $R$ be a fresh $k$-ary relation symbol and $R^M$ a $k$-ary relation on $M$.
-We write $\mathcal{L}(R)$ for the expanded signature and $(M,R^M)$ denotes the $\mathcal{L}(R)$-expansion of $M$ in which the relation symbol $R$ is interpreted as $R^M$.
+We write $\mathcal{L}(R)$ for the signature expanded from $\mathcal{L}$ by adding a fresh relation symbol $R$, and $(M,R^M)$ denotes the $\mathcal{L}(R)$-expansion of $M$ in which the $k$-ary relation symbol $R$ is interpreted as $R^M\subseteq M^k$.
 We write $\phi(R)$ to emphasize that the relation symbol $R$ occurs in the formula $\phi$.

-\begin{defn} Let $M$ be a model and $V$ a set of first-order variables.
-A \emph{team $X$ of $M$ over $V$} is a set of assignments of $M$ over $V$, i.e., a set of functions $s:V\to M$.
-The set $V$ is called the \emph{domain} of $X$, denoted by ${\rm dom}(X)$. \end{defn}
+Although team semantics is intended for extensions of first-order logic obtained by adding dependence or independence atoms, for the sake of comparison we will now introduce the team semantics for first-order logic too.
+A \emph{team} $X$ of a model $M$ over a set $V$ of first-order variables is a set of assignments of $M$ over $V$, i.e., a set of functions $s:V\to M$.
+The set $V$ is called the \emph{domain} of $X$, denoted by ${\rm dom}(X)$.

 There is one and only one assignment of $M$ over the empty domain, namely the empty assignment $\emptyset$.
 The singleton of the empty assignment $\{\emptyset\}$ is a team of $M$, and the empty set $\emptyset$ is a team of $M$ over any domain.